Daniyal-Dev-khan/Daniyal-Dev-khan/index.md

 ### My Contributions:

-- Implemented the KYC module with Krypto + MitID integration.
+- Implemented the KYC module with Cripto + MitID integration.
+- Auto App switching via deep linking and Auth Tab and Custom Tab with app auth.
 - Added phone and email verification flows to improve account security.
 - Upgraded the app to support Android 15 & 16 compatibility.
 - Coordinated camera integration for **real-time product detection**.